Trypanosoma: History

 In 1841, Gabriel Valentin found flagellates that today are included in Trypanoplasma in the blood of trout.

 The genus (T. sanguinis) was named by Gruby in 1843, after parasites in the blood of frogs.

 In 1903, David Bruce identified the protozoan parasite and the tsetse fly vector of African trypanosomiasis.

 Taxonomy

-A number of different methods demonstrate that the traditional Trypanosoma genus is not monophyletic, with the biflagellate Bodonida nested within.
-The American and African trypanosomes constitute distinct clades, implying that the major human disease agents T. cruzi (cause of Chagas' disease) and T. brucei (cause of African sleeping sickness) are not closely related to each other.

-Phylogenetic analyses suggest an ancient split between a branch containing all Salivarian trypanosomes and a branch containing all non-Salivarian lineages.
+Many past phylogenetic analyses using the 18S (small subunit) ribosomal RNA (SSU rRNA) sequence have indicated a non-monophyletic Trypanosoma (as "traditionally defined") with the biflagellate Bodonida nested within.
+These methods suggest an ancient split between a branch containing all Salivarian trypanosomes and a branch containing all non-Salivarian lineages.
 The latter branch in turn splits into a clade containing bird, reptilian and the Stercorarian trypanosomes infecting mammals, and a clade with a branch of fish trypanosomes and a branch of reptilian or amphibian lineages.

+However, analyses using both the combination of the glyceraldehyde phosphate dehydrogenase gene with SSU rRNA, of whole genomes, and of the kinetoplast (mitochondrial) genome indicate that Trypanosoma (again, as "traditionally defined") is, indeed, monophyletic.
+This is in spite of the distinctness of the clades formed by T. cruzi (cause of Chagas' disease) and T. brucei (cause of African sleeping sickness).
+The division into the Salivaria and the Stercoria remains valid as each can be assigned to a clade in these analyses.